OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 16. To view the site navigate to http://hostname/SelfService if the application was installed in the root of the website.

 ##Configure Windows Firewall
-Changes to the Windows Firewall will need to be done in order to allow remote computers to access the application.
+If you are not using a standard port for the website you may have to make changes to the Windows Firewall in order to allow remote computers to access the application.

 1. Go to the Start Menu.
 2. Type Firewall Advanced and then select the Windows Firewall With Advanced Security option.